jdc-cunningham/autobiography/README.md

 I left my contracting job after it ended and worked as a "technical founder/CTO" for the next 6 months.
 Which means fancy title, low pay in my case.
 It was a great experience, as far as making something, pursuing it at great speed.
 Unfortunately our CEO died and I was also in a lot of debt...
 I was near/at $0 in terms of local debt eg. CC and I started wracking that up again... so yeah I had to get a job again.

 I was fortunate to find a great place.

+My path continues... pay down debts, learn a lot... but at some point I have to face something in my life.
+A nexus point lol.

+But for now I have time.